 It should be noted that this technique does not protect against STDs (Sexually Transmitted Diseases), a major disadvantage if compared to the condom.

-Post vasectomy sperm tests
+Post vasectomy sperm checks

 A semen analysis, also known as seminogram or semenogram, is a diagnostic test used for male fertility testing.
 It allows the specialist to evaluate the different sperm parameters, including sperm concentration, sperm motility, and sperm morphology.